Harveyijieh/HR-Data-Analysis/README.md

 ### Data Source
 The dataset used for this project consists of 1,470 employee records and contains various HR attributes.
-The data was sourced from an HR analytics dataset, which includes information on employee demographics, job roles, education, attrition, and attrition.
+The data was sourced from a popular HR analytics dataset, which includes information on employee demographics, job roles, education, attrition, and others.

 ### Tools
-- Excel - For Exploring the dataset
+- Excel - for exploring the dataset

-- Postgres - For querying and data analysis [Download here](https://www.postgresql.org/)
+- Postgres - for querying and data analysis [Download here](https://www.postgresql.org/)

-- Tableau - For visualization and interactive dashboards [Download here](https://www.tableau.com/products/public/download)
+- Tableau - for visualisation and interactive dashboards [Download here](https://www.tableau.com/products/public/download)

-- GitHub - For version control and project sharing [Sign Up](https://github.com/)
+- GitHub - for version control and project sharing [Sign Up](https://github.com/)

 ### Findings

 - Attrition Rate: The overall attrition rate in the dataset is approximately 16%.

 - Department-Wise Attrition: The Sales and R&D departments have the highest attrition rates.

-- Business Travel Impact: Employees who frequently travel for business tend to have higher attrition rates.

 - Age Factor: Younger employees (below 30) show higher attrition compared to older employees.